ietf-wg-acme/acme-caa/draft-landau-acme-caa.md

 acme-ak Parameter
 -----------------

-  CAA is designed to be extensible beyond mere CA-level authorization.
-It is RECOMMENDED.

 A CAA parameter "acme-ak" is defined for the 'issue' and 'issuewild' properties.
 The value of this parameter, if specified, MUST be the base64url
 {{RFC4648}} encoding (without padding) of the JWK thumbprint {{RFC7517}} of the